 More than you probably want or need to know…

 I am a late bloomer and a reluctant success.
 I am a lucky gal who doesn’t deserve any of what she has.
-I am someone that has figured out so much, but still knows nothing at all.
+I am someone who has figured out so much but still knows nothing at all.

 I am someone who’s conflicted—sometimes strong and sometimes embarrassingly weak, sometimes confident and fierce and sometimes painfully insecure, sometimes warm and effusive and sometimes completely withdrawn and intimidating.